systemd/mkosi/mkosi/resources/man/mkosi-initrd.1.md

 :   Path to a directory where to place all generated artifacts.
 Defaults to the
     current working directory.

+`--host-only`
+:   Embed artifacts specific to the host where the build is being performed.
+    Kernel modules, firmware and /etc/crypttab will be included in the UKI.

 `--debug=`
 :   Enable additional debugging output.